dmhenaopa/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 ## :pencil2: JavaScript - Warm up

 This folder contains JavaScript basic scripts.
-Here we found commands to create variables and constants, how to use if, if... else statements, how to use loops, how to declare and use a function, how to import a file   short description of each script file:
+Here we found commands to create variables and constants, how to use if, if... else statements, how to use loops, how to declare and use a function and how to import a file.

+### Requirements:
+All commands were tested on Ubuntu 20.04 LTS.
+Although the commands might work fine on other distributions, versions or operative systems.

+Additionally, MySQL database management software was used.
+The version of MySQL: 14.14 Distrib 5.5.62, for debian-linux-gnu (x86_64) using readline 6.3.

+If you don't have MySQL installed, download it and install as shown (Ubuntu):

+    sudo apt-get install mysql-server

+### Usage:
+You need to execute as follows:

+    cat file.sql | mysql -hlocalhost -uroot -p

+Some of the files additionally require that you pass the name of the database with which you want to work or that you want to modify.
+In these cases the execution will be like this:

+    cat file.sql | mysql -hlocalhost -uroot -p mydatabase
 + 0-javascript_is_amazing.js: A script that prints “JavaScript is amazing”.
 + 1-multi_languages.js: A script that prints 3 lines (The first line: “C is fun”; The second line: “Python is cool”; The third line: “JavaScript is amazing”).
 + 2-arguments.js: A script that prints a message depending of the number of arguments passed (If no arguments are passed to the script, print “No argument”; If only one argument is passed to the script, print “Argument found”; Otherwise, print “Arguments found”).